smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 -------------------

 **SMONSTER**
-        • Right Click Context Menu now have more sub-commands Filtered for each component mode:
+#.
+Right Click Context Menu now have more sub-commands Filtered for each component mode:
              • MIFABOMA Commands
              • Merge Vertex (by distance preset)
              • Edge Collapse
              • Modollama Triple (by iterations count preset)
-        • Addition of Context Menu in Viewport Context Menu (Right click in viewport empty space).
+#.
+Addition of Context Menu in Viewport Context Menu (Right click in viewport empty space).

 **CAD**
-        • RebuildWithCylinder Side Count by User was added in the Pie Menus (via Axes Icons).
+#.
+RebuildWithCylinder Side Count by User was added in the Pie Menus (via Axes Icons).
-        • Rebevel now support Reference System.
+#.
+Rebevel now support Reference System.
-        • Rebevel Bugfix when Meshes that got triangle Poly in the surrounding area around The processed selection.
+#.
+Rebevel Bugfix when Meshes that got triangle Poly in the surrounding area around The processed selection.
-        • Smart Rebuild With Cylinder Added for better shape handling (Regular Radius Support).
+#.
+Smart Rebuild With Cylinder Added for better shape handling (Regular Radius Support).
 (RebuildWithCylinder command have been removed).
-        • Copy / Cut to Child Mesh command Rework with Select Coplanar Modes and dedicated Pie Menu / Icons
+#.
+Copy / Cut to Child Mesh command Rework with Select Coplanar Modes and dedicated Pie Menu / Icons

 **GAME CONTENT**
-        • MoveRotateCenter wrapped command added that wasn't supporting ReferenceSystem.
+#.
+MoveRotateCenter wrapped command added that wasn't supporting ReferenceSystem.
-        • Fullscreen ToggleCommand added.
+#.
+Fullscreen ToggleCommand added.

 **MIFABOMA**
-        • Bugfix on Radial Array with World Mode in Component Mode.
+#. •Bugfix on Radial Array with World Mode in Component Mode.
-        • Bugfix on Mirror that wasn't saving user settings.
+#. •Bugfix on Mirror that wasn't saving user settings.
-        • FlipOnAxis now support VertexNormalMap and update it.
+#. •FlipOnAxis now support VertexNormalMap and update it.

 ----------------------